CUTR-at-USF/RegionalTransitArchitecture/Desktop_App/fdot-regional-gtfs/README.md

 1. On the main menu, choose `File | Open`.
 2. In the dialog box that opens, select the `pom.xml` file in this directory, and click OK.
 In this case the import is performed automatically, with the settings defined in the Maven Integration dialog (see [this page](https://www.jetbrains.com/help/idea/2016.1/importing-project-from-maven-model.html?origin=old_help) for more details).
 3. To build and run the project, click on the green play button, or `Shift-F10`.

+## Configuration

+* `AgencyInfo.csv` contains the URLs where the GTFS data for each agency should be retrieved from.
+You'll need to modify this to reflect the correct number of agencies, and the correct URLs to download the GTFS data from.
+    * **DO NOT** modify the first line (header) of this file
+    * Only URLs end with `.zip` extension are valid
+    * Only `TRUE` and `FALSE` values are valid for the 3rd column
+* `data-sources.xml` contains the fields for each GTFS file that will be imported.
+You will only need to modify this if you want to change the fields that are being imported (i.e., when the configuration of the geodatabase changes).
+    * **DO NOT** modify any `id`, or `name` fields. **ONLY** modify the `value` fields
+    * To modify the values of `Types`, please refer to http://edndoc.esri.com/arcsde/9.2/api/japi/docs/constant-values.html#com.esri.sde.sdk.client.SeColumnDefinition